Back to: Design Patterns in C# With Real-Time Examples

 - When to use the Proxy Design Pattern in real-time applications?

-What is Proxy Design Pattern?
+What is the Proxy Design Pattern?

-According to the Gang of four definitions, Proxy Design Pattern provides a surrogate (act on behalf of another) or placeholder for another object to control access to it.
+According to the Gang of four definitions, the Proxy Design Pattern provides a surrogate (act on behalf of another) or placeholder for another object to control access to it.

 Types of Proxies: